jeniferirwin/abysmal/README.txt

 == THE LOGS FOLDER ==

-Raw ASCII logs are automatically placed in here.
+Raw ANSI logs are automatically placed in here.
 The logs can be read in color with less -R

 == THE MODULES ==